akirk/friends-send-to-e-reader/README.md

 ## Changelog

+### 0.6
+- Remove MOBI support since Amazon now accepts EPubs by mail.
+- Introduce Reading Summaries: You can create a new draft posts from your sent articles so that you can easily post about them.
+- Remember which posts were already sent, enabling a "Send x new posts to your e-reader" button in the header.

 ### 0.5
 - Remember which posts were sent and allow sending just the new ones.
 [WIP display works, actual sending not yet]
 - Automatically send new posts every week.
 [WIP setting screen is there, saving setting and cron not yet]